-Since AFV Club’s items are all easy to make, sharp and cool, this plastic model are not all needed to become futile.
-It almost became part picking….
+Since AFV Club’s items are all easy to make, sharp, and cool, this plastic model is not all needed to become futile.
+It almost became part picking…

 I was recently busy with various matters and my assembly work is slow.
 I just attached the etched parts and the nylon cable.
 It seems that a traction cable is rolled round from the drum of the middle placed, and it lets out from the center front part along with a guide.

 The area of the front headlight and side blinker is very complicated composition and unclear only by having seen an instruction manual.

 Although I was making Stryker once before, I almost forgot the process, checking for seeing the box art by trial and error assemble.
 I’m not sure it’s truly certain placed all the parts.
 Since it was collected into one lump at a good touch, I think it is OK.

 It is a 2 cannon-equipped TOW antitank missile launch machine.

 Since I usually make WWII tanks and their main weapon is a large cannon barrel, I have a strange feeling when I think that such-shaped things are the main weapon, prime arms.
 Weapon performance is continuing to go up.